 BSc, Business Administration/Finance | Miami (OH) University

-Before pursuing a career in hockey, Misha spent six years with Cardinal Health, a Fortune 500 healthcare services company.
+Before pursuing a career in hockey, Misha spent six years with Cardinal Health, a Fortune 500 global, integrated healthcare solutions company.
+During his time at Cardinal Health, he held leadership roles of increasing responsibility in finance, sales, and sales management.
 He played hockey at the junior, university, and semi-professional level in Canada, United States, Sweden and Norway.
 Misha holds a master’s degree in kinesiology with a specialization in coaching education from the University of Western Ontario, as well as an undergraduate degree in business administration/finance from Miami (Ohio) University.
+Misha has a Hockey Canada National Coaching Certification Program high performance I and high performance II coaching certification.
+He is a certified Hockey Canada skills coach and holds a USA Hockey Level V masters coaching certification.
+Misha currently resides in Frisco, Texas with his wife Amy and their dog Davos.

 Anthony Donskov, Director, Strength & Conditioning | Head Instructor